The Recession Real Estate Guide: Everything You Should Know

 • A recession may sometimes benefit buyers and developers in the real estate industry by offering cheaper properties.

-• Tips that might be useful to prepare for a recession include studying previous recessions, reducing expenses, and continuing to market yourself as a developer.
+• Tips for preparing for a recession include studying past recessions, reducing expenses, and continuing to market yourself as a developer.

 ensure your proptech investment pays off